 2. Only One Spouse Is on the Loan

 In some cases, refinancing isn’t necessary at all.
-For example, if only one spouse is on the mortgage loan and that same person keeps the property after the divorce, there’s no need to refinance to remove the other party because they were never on the loan to begin with.
+For example, if only one spouse is on the mortgage and that same person keeps the property after the divorce, there’s no need to refinance to remove the other party, since they were never on the loan to begin with.

 However, if both spouses are on the property title, the title still needs to be updated or reflect the new ownership.
 But since the loan doesn’t involve both parties, refinancing isn’t required from the lender’s perspective.